MicrosoftDocs/win32/desktop-src/FunDisc/built-in-providers.md

 ---
-Description: 'The built-in Function Discovery providers enumerate discoverable resources, manage property stores, and respond to queries for enumerated resources.' ms.assetid: '45caf8f6-3173-4b1a-bbbe-66637ac1f7bc'
+Description: The built-in Function Discovery providers enumerate discoverable resources, manage property stores, and respond to queries for enumerated resources. ms.assetid: 45caf8f6-3173-4b1a-bbbe-66637ac1f7bc
-title: 'Built-in Providers'
+title: Built-in Providers
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Built-in Providers

 \[Function Discovery is available for use in the following versions of Windows: Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.
 It may be altered or unavailable in subsequent versions.\]

 The built-in Function Discovery providers enumerate discoverable resources, manage property stores, and respond to queries for enumerated resources.

 Function Discovery providers are implemented as simple in-process COM objects.
-Each provider implements the [**IFunctionDiscoveryProvider**](ifunctiondiscoveryprovider.md) interface so that the provider can respond to function instance queries.
+Each provider implements the [**IFunctionDiscoveryProvider**](/windows/win32/FunctionDiscoveryProvider/nn-functiondiscoveryprovider-ifunctiondiscoveryprovider?branch=master) interface so that the provider can respond to function instance queries.

 Function Discovery supports the following built-in providers.